Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/http-cache/index.md

 	In-memory cache store supports TTL.
 * Provides powerful instrumentation based on JMX MBean.
 * Since v2.6.0/3.2.0 HTTP Cache now supports caching that the Sling Include level (as well as the original Sling Request level)
+* Since 4.0.0 HTTP Cache supports per config based TTL (overrides global) for JCR store and Caffeine store (requires caffeine bundle).

 ### What to use: In-Mem store or JCR store?
 In general, the In-Memory store (default) is recommended for the obvious reason that it's the fastest.
 However, if you have cache entries that are that big or many that they cannot be stored in the RAM memory, the JCR storages provides a solution.
 Also, the JCR storage means that the cache won't be flushed on a server restart as it's persisted while the In-Mem storage is lost if the AEM process is stopped for any reason.

+*Since 4.0.0:
+The caffeine store is added, but only activated if the caffeine 3rd party bundle is active.
+This store is a MEM store that allows for per config specified TTL, but is a little heavier then the standard MEM store.

 ## How to configure